GEMI Cash-Secured Put Strategy

 GEMI thesis for this cash-secured put

 GEMI cash-secured put positions are structurally neutral to slightly bullish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-GEMI positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move GEMI alongside the broader basket even when GEMI-specific fundamentals are unchanged.
+GEMI positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move GEMI alongside the broader basket even when GEMI-specific fundamentals are unchanged.
 Short-premium structures like a cash-secured put on GEMI carry tail risk when realized volatility exceeds the implied move; review historical GEMI earnings reactions and macro stress periods before sizing.
 Always rebuild the position from current GEMI chain quotes before placing a trade.

 Frequently asked questions